 10 April 2018

 Joe O’Donnell (Strategic Director, Belfast Interface Project) told the audience that the auspicious date for today’s exhibition launch was no accident.
-With reference to the much publicised conference at Queen’s University Belfast, featuring key political figures behind the 1998 Belfast/Good Friday Agreement, O’Donnell said, “They’ll be talking about you”, the participants of the oral history project, Reflected Lives.
+With reference to the much-publicised conference at Queen’s University Belfast, featuring key political figures behind the 1998 Belfast/Good Friday Agreement, O’Donnell said, “They’ll be talking about you”, the participants of the oral history project, Reflected Lives.

 “I grew up within a few hundred yards [of here].
 I remember Belfast when it didn’t have 100 walls, separating and segregating and dividing the city.
-I remember and my children remember and grew up with the walls being put up … To my grandchildren today, the walls are normal, the walls are part of their everyday life.
+I remember, and my children remember and grew up with the walls being put up… To my grandchildren today, the walls are normal, the walls are part of their everyday life.
 The walls are part of what they know and see.”

 He described an aim of the project to explore the intergenerational experiences and attitudes towards the interface barriers, otherwise known as ‘peace walls’, where the current generation’s “normality would be our [older generation’s] abnormality”.

 The question, O’Donnell said, wasn’t, “Do you want these walls up or down?”, but rather, “Would you consider a better alternative to life with walls?”
-He added that “life wasn’t great before the walls went up”, with socio-economic deprivation persisting for the near 50 years since the first wall was erected.
+He added that “life wasn’t great before the walls went up”, with socio-economic deprivation persisting for the nearly 50 years since the first wall was erected.